engr101staff/engr101matlab/_sources/program_design_in_cpp/main.rst

 .. mchoice:: ch17_04_ex_file_structure_01

-   **Exercise**
+   **Exercise: Organizing Autograder Program**

    Let's say we're writing a program to help compute grades for ENGR 101.
-We have a whole bunch of helper functions dedicated to pulling data from the autogrdader, as well as a main function that calls those functions on data pulled from a variety of sources.
+We have a whole bunch of helper functions dedicated to pulling data from the autograder, as well as a main function that calls those functions on data pulled from a variety of sources.

    Which of the following is a reasonable organization for our project?